 This is your standard fare of leeks and potatoes with a few of our own spins on this classic dish.
 There’s some kale in the mix for a bit of extra green, both for nutrition and taste.
 You’ll also find notes of Cheddar cheese for that exceptional savoury bite in each slurp and sip.
 This is a good one for meal prep as it freezes nicely.

 Sometimes, you just need a hug… that’s where this bowl comes in.
 It’s a blend of comfort foods you didn’t even know belonged together, but once you get a taste of the stuff, you’ll get it.
-This slightly spicy blend features an ultra rich base of potatoes and cream with fresh chorizo and sweet corn tossed throughout, present in every bite.
+This slightly spicy blend features an ultra-rich base of potatoes and cream with fresh chorizo and sweet corn tossed throughout, present in every bite.
 Drool.
+Recipe from The Eyes of a Boy.

 If you’re missing the Olive Garden classic soup, you should probably learn how to make it at home.
 It’s cheaper, it’s easier – especially with the Instant Pot, and it’s far healthier.
 This paleo version skips out on dairy without sacrificing the creamy texture that makes this soup a true fan favourite.
-The only thing that’s missing are endless bread sticks, but we’re sure you can figure something out.
+The only thing that’s missing is endless breadsticks, but we’re sure you can figure something out.
+Recipe from Wholesomelicious.

 Instant Pot Lentil Soup from Instant Pot Eats